-For a Florida wage garnishment, an judgment debtor can claim a head of household exemption on the standard exemption form provided by the creditor.
+For a Florida wage garnishment, an judgment debtor can claim a head of household exemption on the Claim of Exemption form provided by the creditor.
 Some clients refer to this form as the head of household exemption form.
 The debtor mails the exemption form to the court and then waits for the court to schedule a hearing on the head-of-household exemption.
-A more assertive debtor can file a motion to dissolve the wage garnishment because he is head of household and request an expedited hearing.

 Waiver of Head of Household Exemption

 Florida statutes provide that a debtor may waive head of household exemption at the beginning of a commercial relationship by signing a waiver form.
 Many lenders customarily require new credit customers to waive their head of household protection.
 These waivers are described elsewhere on this website.
 Borrowers should be aware of the consequences of exposing otherwise exempt wages to garnishments in the event of credit default.

 Debtors who are not head of household, or who have waived their head of household garnishment protection, may have their wages garnished only up to limits allowed by federal consumer law.
 The Consumer Credit Protection Act limits wage garnishments to no more than the lesser of 25 percent of a debtor’s disposable weekly income or disposable earnings.
 Disposable earnings mean “take home pay” after legally required deductions such as tax withholding.